JalexDooo/SCALPEL/README.md

 ![SCALPEL Architecture](Figs/model.png)

 ## 📖 Abstract
-The efficacy and tissue specificity of RNA therapeutic tools is critical for their clinical translation.
-In this study, we conducted large-scale in vivo RNA structure profiling across four cell lines and systematically characterized how **target RNA secondary structure** and **RNA-binding proteins (RBPs)** influence CRISPR/Cas13d guide RNA (gRNA) activity.
+The efficacy and tissue specificity of RNA therapeutics are critical for clinical translation.
+Here, by large-scale profiling of the dynamic RNA structurome across four cell lines, we systematically characterized the impact of **in vivo target RNA structure** and **RNA-protein interactions** on CRISPR/Cas13d gRNA activity.
+We identified the structural patterns of high-efficacy gRNA targets and observed that structural differences can lead to variations in efficacy across different cellular contexts.
+By stabilizing single-stranded structure, RNA-binding proteins also enhanced gRNA efficacy.

-We observed that structural dynamics across cell types can cause the same gRNA to exhibit divergent knockdown efficiency.
-RBPs, by stabilizing single-stranded regions, positively modulate gRNA function.
-Leveraging these insights and ∼290,000 published RfxCas13d screen data, we developed **SCALPEL**, a deep learning model that integrates:
+ Leveraging this cell context information, along with approximately 290,000 RfxCas13d screening data, we developed SCALPEL, a deep learning model that predicts gRNA performance across various cellular environments.
+SCALPEL integrates:

-- Target and gRNA sequence
+- **Both target and gRNA sequence**
-- In vivo icSHAPE data
+- **In vivo icSHAPE data acorss different cell lines**
-- RBP binding profiles
+- **Cell type-specific RBP binding profiles**

-SCALPEL significantly outperforms existing models and, more importantly, enables **cell type-specific prediction** of gRNA activity.
-Validation screens across diverse cell types further confirm the biological relevance of structural context in gRNA efficacy, paving the way for **precision RNA-targeting therapeutics**.
+SCALPEL significantly outperforms existing models, and, most importantly, enables **cell type-specific prediction** of gRNA activity.
+Validation screens across multiple cell lines demonstrate that cellular context significantly influences gRNA performance, even for identical targeting sequences, underscoring the feasibility of **cell type-specific knockdown** by targeting structural dynamic regions.
+SCALPEL can also facilitate designing highly efficient virus-targeting gRNAs and gRNAs that robustly knockdown maternal transcripts essential for early zebrafish development.
+Our method offers a novel approach to develop context-specific gRNAs, with potential to advance **tissue-** or **organ-specific** RNA therapies.

 ---